aslansd/SSLforDSS/README.md

 Download the files of this repository and run them in an environment which dss was already installed.
 There is no need to any other python modules to be installed.

-Here are the brief descriptions of the five python modues of this repository.
+Here are the brief descriptions of the five python modules of this repository.
 To run the codes over above data, just uncomment the designated lines.

 1) `cpc_ssl_dss`: it provides the classes and methods for contrastive predictive coding model.
 2) `train_ssl_dss`: it performs contrastive predictive coding on our available data.
 The parameters of dss and cpc are optimized in each case to have the best performance on the available data.